ainblockchain/ain-blockchain/README.md

 ```
 rm -rf /path/to/data/dir logs
 ```
-The default blockchain data directory is ~/.ain (e.g. chain data will be at ~/.ain/chains).
-You can use a different directory by specifying the `DATA_DIR` environment variable.
+The default blockchain data directory is ~/ain_blockchain_data (e.g. chain data will be at ~/ain_blockchain_data/chains).
+You can use a different directory by specifying the `BLOCHAIN_DATA_DIR` environment variable.

 The default minimum size of the validator whitelist is 3.
 Change MIN_NUM_VALIDATORS parameter in the genesis-configs/base/genesis.json to change this value.
 You may also need to modify the GENESIS_WHITELIST and GENESIS_VALIDATORS accordingly.